$0 Arizona Foster Care Quick-Start Checklist

 What happens: The financial disclosure portion of the Arizona foster care application — sometimes called "Screen 11" in the DCS system — requires you to document your household income, expenses, and financial stability.
 Arizona does not have a specific income threshold for foster parents, but DCS must verify that you can meet the basic needs of your household without relying on the foster care stipend as income.
 Applicants who miscalculate their income, omit income sources, or present a budget that shows the foster care stipend covering existing household shortfalls create a financial picture that triggers immediate concern.

 The cost: An income calculation that does not add up results in a request for additional documentation, a second financial review, and in some cases a licensing hold until the financial picture is clarified.
 If the financial review reveals that the applicant is relying on the foster care stipend to meet pre-existing household expenses, the application can be denied on financial stability grounds.
 This is not a judgment about wealth — it is a determination about whether the household can absorb the costs of an additional child.
-The delay from a financial documentation issue is typically 4 to 8 weeks.
+The delay from a financial documentation issue depends on how quickly the picture is clarified.

 How to avoid it: Be accurate and complete.
 Include all income sources — employment, self-employment, rental income, disability, retirement, child support received.
 List actual monthly expenses, not estimates.
 Do not include the anticipated foster care stipend as household income.
 If your financial situation is tight but stable, present it honestly with documentation.
 DCS is not looking for wealthy families.
 It is looking for financially stable ones.
 The distinction matters.